Parrott rifle: The 300-pound solution

+The Union soldiers knew Fort Sumter's brick walls averaged about 5 ft thick, and thus recognized the potential for such a cannon to help them succeed in taking back their fort.

 Swamp Angel

 A famous large 8 in Parrott cannon, called the Swamp Angel, was used by federal Brigadier General Quincy Adams Gillmore to bombard Charleston, South Carolina.
 It was manned by the 11th Maine Volunteer Infantry Regiment.

 On August 21, 1863 Gillmore sent Confederate general P. G. T. Beauregard an ultimatum to abandon heavily fortified positions at Morris Island or the city of Charleston would be shelled.
 When the positions were not evacuated within a few hours, Gillmore ordered the Parrott rifle to fire on the city.
 Between August 22 and August 23, the Swamp Angel fired on the city 36 times (the gun burst on the 36th round), using many incendiary shells which caused little damage and few casualties.
 The battle was made more famous by Herman Melville's poem "The Swamp Angel".

 After the war, a damaged Parrott rifle said to be the Swamp Angel was moved to Trenton, New Jersey, where it rests as a memorial today at Cadwalader Park.